catamphetamine/libphonenumber-js/README.md

 ```

 Returns an instance of [`PhoneNumber`](#phonenumber) class, or `undefined` if no phone number could be parsed: for example, when the string contains no phone number, or the phone number starts with a non-existent [country calling code](#country-calling-code), etc.

+Available `options`:

+* `defaultCountry` — Default country for parsing national numbers.
+Instead of passing `options.defaultCountry` one could pass `defaultCountry` argument directly.

+* `defaultCallingCode` — Default calling code for parsing national numbers.
+Some numbering plans are for ["non-geographical numbering plans"](#non-geographical-numbering-plan) and they don't have a country code, so `defaultCountry` can't be specified for them.

 If a developer wants to know the exact reason why the phone number couldn't be parsed then they can use `parsePhoneNumber()` function which throws the exact error: